LHON 101

 Looking straight ahead trying to appear fully sighted

-In social situations with strangers one cannot choose who to talk to, let alone make eye contact or ‘read’ another person’s facial expressions.
-This can cause a sense of apprehension or unease in social situations and the more that friends can help out, the better.
+In social situations it's difficult to know who to talk to, and impossible to make eye contact or ‘read’ another person’s facial expressions.
+This can cause a sense of apprehension or unease and the more that sighted supporters can help out, the better.

 8. LHON Confusion

 Everything about LHON is confusing...even its name!
-Leber’s Hereditary Optic Neuropathy is often referred to by its initials; “L-H-O-N”.
-It is also referred to simply as “Leber’s,” (pronounced LAY-bers), the name of the German doctor who first described the disorder (Theodore Leber).
-However, that same doctor also described a completely different eye condition called Leber’s Congenital Amaurosis (LCA) which is also genetic in origin but affects the retina not the optic nerve.
-The two conditions have nothing in common other than the founding doctor’s name, so it’s important to be sure you’re talking about the ‘right’ Leber’s when someone tells you about something they’ve heard about “Leber’s”.
+Leber Hereditary Optic Neuropathy is often referred to by its initials; “L-H-O-N”.
+It is also referred to simply as “Leber” (pronounced LAY-ber), the name of the German doctor (Theodore Leber) who in 1871 described several patients with the disorder.
+Dr. Leber's name is also associated with a completely different genetic eye condition called Leber Congenital Amaurosis (LCA).
+It’s important to be sure you’re talking about the ‘right’ disease when reading or hearing about “Leber”.